MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-office-2016-deployment-tool.md

 This file was created with the Office Customization Tool for Click-to-Run (preview).
 For more details on the app settings, we recommend browsing the options in the tool itself.

+Note: When Office is installed, the app settings defined in the configuration file are applied to all existing users of the device and any new users added to the device in the future.

 ## Apply application settings to an existing installation of Office 365 ProPlus

 You can apply new application settings to client computers that already have Office 365 ProPlus installed without changing any other deployment setting.
 To do so, create a configuration file that contains application settings and then run the ODT in **customize** mode.
 Customize mode ignores all other settings in the configuration file except application settings.